facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests.md

 To upload files you will need to pass either `FacebookMediaObject` or `FacebookMediaStream` as a top level parameter.

+> Avoid using synchronous methods to upload files.
+Use the async version instead `PostAsync` or `PostTaskAsync`.
+`FacebookMediaStream` is recommended over `FacebookMediaObject`.

 _Using FacebookMediaObject_

     var fb = new FacebookClient("access_token");